 Call The Personal Injury Lawyer Hotline.

-Who Gets the Compensation in a Wrongful Death Case?
+Who Can Collect Compensation in a Wrongful Death Case?

 The benefits could be split among multiple people.
 The first is the estate of the deceased.
 For example, the cost of final expenses is usually paid out of the estate.
 The second is the “statutory beneficiaries” related to the victim.